AdobeDocs/DCSDKtest/home/index.md

 ## Heading 2

-.. note:: The `DC Services SDK <./servicessdk/index.html>`__ and `DC View SDK <./viewsdk/index.html>`__ are now available for early access.
+The [DC Services SDK](./servicessdk/index.html) and [DC View SDK](./viewsdk/index.html) are now available for early access.
 This version of the SDK provides JAVA APIs, documentation, and sample code.

 ## Heading 2